-Research at the Department of Economics in Mannheim is characterized by a broad spectrum of topics, and a combination of theoretical modeling, institutional analysis and empirical application.
-The Department has been awarded top spots in national and international rankings on numerous occasions thanks to its excellent reputation for research and the quality of the academic education it offers.
+The research at the Department of Economics in Mannheim covers a wide range of subjects and combines theoretical modeling, institutional analysis, and empirical application.
+The Department has earned top positions in both national and international rankings on numerous occasions thanks to its excellent research and outstanding academic education.

 Our senior professors are currently active in the following fields of research:

-Prof. Janeba, Chair of Public Finance and Economic Policy:
+Prof. Eckhard Janeba, Chair of Public Finance and Economic Policy:

 Applied Microeconomic Theory

-Prof. Sovinsky, Chair of Economic Theory and Behavioral Economics:
+Prof. Michelle Sovinsky, Chair of Economic Theory and Behavioral Economics:

-The Graduate School of Economic and Social Sciences (GESS), which has been funded through the German Excellence Initiative since 2006, is the first in Germany to provide doctoral degrees that combine Economics, Business Administration and the Social Sciences.
-The doctoral program in Economics is available at the Center for Doctoral Studies in Economics (CDSE).
-Doctoral candidates spend their first four semesters completing the high-level course program which prepares them for the independent academic work necessary to complete their doctoral dissertation.
-The program consists of mandatory courses which teach doctoral candidates about core elements of economic research areas using the latest research developments.
-The elective component of the program enables doctoral candidates to attend lectures in order to specialize in their preferred research area(s).
+The Graduate School of Economic and Social Sciences (GESS), which was funded through the German Excellence Initiative, is the first in Germany to provide doctoral degrees that combine Economics, Business Administration and the Social Sciences.
+The doctoral program in Economics is offered by the Center for Doctoral Studies in Economics (CDSE).
+The high-level course program that doctoral candidates complete during their first four semesters prepares them for the independent academic work necessary to complete their doctoral dissertation.
+The curriculum consists of mandatory courses which instruct doctoral candidates in the core elements of economic research areas using the latest research developments.
+The elective component of the program allows doctoral candidates to focus on their desired research field(s).
 Specific seminars give doctoral candidates the opportunity to process, present and discuss their research findings at an early stage.